Engoo Blog Language Tips

 Oddly enough, yes.
 I don't usually like spicy food.

-As we mentioned earlier, enough usually comes before the noun, but it can also come after the noun.
-However, this usage sounds a bit formal and is less common.
+As we mentioned earlier, "enough" usually comes before the noun, but it can also come after the noun.
+However, this usage sounds a bit formal and isn't commonly used in most situations.

 I finally have time enough to sit down and enjoy my book.

-As a pronoun, enough can be used alone, but you need to be careful in some cases.
-If the subject is a noun, enough cannot be used to complete a clause.
-So for example, "The milk is not enough" would be incorrect.
-"There isn't enough milk" is the correct way to say it.
+As a pronoun, "enough" can be used alone, but you need to be careful in some cases.
+If the subject is a noun, "enough" cannot be used to complete a clause.

 o I want cereal, but there isn't enough milk.